gH7aerakaGpLTYrwVTa/pfSense-101/README.md

 ## Introduction

-This repo is for information about pfsense, netgate, unifi, and other basic information that a user may need to setup their home network.
+This repo is for information about pfsense, netgate, unifi, and other basic information that a user may need to setup a fully functional home network.
 I will also include some helpful scripts if you wish to use them.
 There are a lot of videos in this guide, and if you do not like learning via video then turn back now.

+I think the average user will really enjoy how powerful this setup can be!

 **TODO:** make unifi network controller setup script